fransvanberckel/debian-workflow/README.md

 ## Compatibility

 About the Tinkerbell Debian workflow it's based on Debootstrap.
 It doesn't try to process disk images any more.
-Just installing old plain Debian packages.
+Just installing old plain deb packages.
 Because of the need of setup the same packages over and over again (specifically in cace of installing multiple Debian instances) the workflow has a dependency on apt-cacher-ng.

 This configuration has been tested with the following hardware and OS combinations:

  - HP ProBook 6560b and Ubuntu 18.04 (64-bit)
  - HP ProLiant DL2000 Node Rack Server module and Debian Bullseye (64-bit)

 I am open for cloud instances to test, when they become available.

 ## Usage